Nutrinza Limited Terms of Trade

 3.5 Excluded material:

-Any information relating to the Goods and their use, such as weights, dimensions, prices and colours contained in catalogues, circulars, advertisements, illustrations or price lists of the Seller shall not take effect as terms of the Sale Contract unless expressly referred to in the Sale Contract.
+Any information relating to the Goods and their use, such as weights, dimensions, prices and colours contained in catalogues, circulars, advertisements, illustrations or price lists of the Seller shall not take effect as terms of the Sales Contract unless expressly referred to in the Sales Contract.

 4. Force Majeure Events